RonnyA/ModernIdentity/docs/source/deep/upcoming-deep-webinars.rst

 Upcoming webinars
 =================

+  .. tip:: The links for signing up for the the Deep Dive webinars are not
+           yet available.
+Come back later and check for updates.

 The deep dive topics will be held two times pr week - so you can choose which on fits your calendar best.

 Adding Authentication - Week 18